jrboelens/openstack-cni/README.md

         }'
 ```

 # Testing

-In order to run the openstack related tests valid credentials must be provided.
+In order to run the full test suite valid OpenStack credentials must be present in the environment.

-The tests require an extra config file named `testing.conf`
+`testing.conf` will be sourced if present.

+The following enviroment variables an be used to control the tests.

 ```
 OS_TESTS="1" ## 0 = skip openstack tests 1 = execute openstack tests